waqarabbas123/Simple-Quiz-Example-of-JS/README.md

 #__Simple Quiz
-Using the logic of javascirpt i can make a simple project simple quiz gam.
+Using the logic of javascirpt i can make a simple project simple quiz game